billybrewster/blog/content/itera/index.md

 ---

-In August 2022 I will be taking on a new challenge, an Adventure Race!!
+In August 2022 I completed a new challenge, an Adventure Race!!

 It's a non stop race over 600km in Scotland comprising of running, mountain biking, kayaking and a few "surprises"

-My partners in crime are
+My partners in crime were, Tean KarmQuest

 - Mark Clarkson
 - Andy Higgins
 - Katherine Davis

+We finnished 2nd place in the short course - see below for a video of our race :

-{{< youtube BtWphDQ1GEc >}}
+{{< youtube GMmhU_sAjmA >}}

+&nbsp;

 https://www.itera.co.uk/